mengxiangming/dmps/README.md

 ## References

 This repo is developed based on  [DPS code](https://github.com/DPS2022/diffusion-posterior-sampling) and  [DDRM code](https://github.com/bahjat-kawar/ddrm).
-Please also cite them if you use this repo.
+Please also consider citing them if you use this repo.
 ```

 @inproceedings{kawar2022denoising,